MB Borough Hall — History & Photos

 MB Casino/Borough Hall Images …

-Beatrice C. Ennis, MB borough clerk, with E. Robert Potter, municipal auditor from Long Branch at Borough Hall, June 1959.
-Bea served as the town’s clerk for 33 years.
-Upon her retirement in November 1964, the borough’s “model public servant” described herself as a “real clamdigger.”
-The lifelong Wesley Street resident died in March 1980.
+Borough Clerk Beatrice Ennis with E. Robert Potter, municipal auditor from Long Branch at Borough Hall, June 1959.
+Bea served as town clerk for 33 years.
+Upon her retirement in November 1964, the borough’s “model public servant” described herself as a “real clam-digger.”
+The lifelong Wesley Street resident and Star of the Sea graduate died in March 1980.

 The Renovations for siding, porch flooring, railings, posts, interior upgrades (windows, trim, cabinets,etc), and cuppola were done by Kuhlthau Construction, Inc of Monmouth Beach.
 Phil Kuhlthau was the company owner and Bill Hansen was the Clerk of the Works overseeing the project for the Boro.